Honda to pay $70 million for failure to report deaths, injuries

 | WASHINGTON

-WASHINGTON Honda Motor Co (7267.T) has agreed to pay $70 million (46 million pounds) in penalties to the U.S. government for failing to report hundreds of injuries, deaths and other consumer claims involving its cars, transportation officials said on Thursday.
+WASHINGTON Honda Motor Co (7267.T) has agreed to pay $70 million to the U.S. government in penalties for failing to report hundreds of injuries, deaths and other consumer claims involving its cars, transportation officials said on Thursday.

-American Honda, the company's U.S. subsidiary, will pay two $35 million fines, the largest amount ever paid by an automaker as a result of an investigation by the National Highway Transportation Safety Administration.
+Honda will pay two $35 million fines, making it the largest amount ever paid by an automaker as a result of an investigation by the National Highway Transportation Safety Administration.

-In November, Honda disclosed it had failed to report 1,729 cases involving deaths or injuries between July 2003 and June 2014.
+In November, Honda revealed it had failed to report 1,729 cases involving deaths or injuries between July 2003 and June 2014.

 Eight of those incidents involved Takata Corp (7312.T) air bags that had ruptured and have been the subject of massive recalls and federal investigations.